micantoine/svelte-preprocess-cssmodules/README.md

 </style>
 ```

-**Note:** _The inline css variable will never be added to a component element.
-It will always find the first html elements._

 ### Passing scoped className to child components

 CSS Modules allows you to pass a scoped className to a child component giving the possibility to style it from its parent.

-_Only with the `native` and `mixed` modes ([see preprocessor modes](#preprocessor-modes))._
+(Only with the `native` and `mixed` modes – [See preprocessor modes](#preprocessor-modes).

 ```html
 <!-- Child Component Button.svelte -->